 The fitting procedure

-Your dentist should also discuss alternative treatment options with you before you commit to anything.
+Your dentist should also discuss alternative treatment options with you, such as mini implants for those with low jaw bone density, before you commit to anything.

 If you are a suitable candidate and decide to go ahead, the next step will be dental impressions.
 These are sent to a lab where your new dental bridge is designed to fit and look just like natural teeth.

-Your dentist may also take some x-rays to help with planning your treatment.
+Your dentist may also take some panoramic dental x-rays to help with planning your treatment.

 If you need to have teeth extracted before your implants are inserted, this can usually be done on the same day.